Burien teen who shot friend charged with manslaughter

 “They grew up … together, but Jonathan went another route.
 It’s unfortunate he went over there to spend a couple nights,” she said.
 “He unfortunately didn’t come home.”

-Forms provided by the Prosecuting Attorney’s Office say the two, including another person, were hanging out and smoking marijuana in the garage of Anderson’s home in Burien.
+Forms provided by the prosecutor’s office say the two boys, and a third person, were hanging out and smoking marijuana in the garage of Anderson’s home in Burien.

-Anderson told authorities he was “playing with the safety and pulling the trigger” of a loaded semi-automatic 9-mm pistol when it went off, hitting Devereaux-Hale in the face.
+Anderson told authorities he was “playing with the safety and pulling the trigger” of a loaded semi-automatic 9-mm pistol when it went off, hitting Devereaux-Hale in the face, according to the charges.

 Anderson then ran into his house to alert his grandparents and attempted to aid his friend, according to court documents.
 Devereaux-Hale was pronounced dead at Harborview Medical Center later that night.